ADU Utah: Guiding You Through the ADU Construction Process

 - Final inspection

-Another important consideration is lien release documentation.
+Keeping copies of city inspection sheets and obtaining signed lien release documents from all subcontractors are important steps that are easy to overlook.
 Subcontractors have the legal right to file a lien against a property if the general contractor fails to pay them.
-A responsible ADU contractor will provide a full list of all subcontractors involved in the project, along with signed lien releases from each one upon project completion.
+ADU Utah emphasizes the importance of requesting a full list of subcontractors from the builder and securing lien releases before the project is considered complete.